IBM/Scalable-Cassandra-deployment-on-Kubernetes/README.md

 To create persistent Cassandra nodes, we need to provision Persistent Volumes.
 There are two ways to provision PV's: **dynamically and statically**.

 For **Dynamic** provisioning, you'll need to have **StorageClasses** and you'll need to have a **paid** Kubernetes cluster service.
+If you have one and choose to use Dynamic provisioning, specify the StorageClass you'd like to use in the `cassandra-statefulset.yaml` file or comment the annotations for StorageClass to use the default set in your Kubernetes cluster.

 In this journey, we will use **Static** provisioning where we will create volumes manually using the provided yaml files. **You'll need to have the same number of Persistent Volumes as the number of your Cassandra nodes.**
 > Example: If you are expecting to have 4 Cassandra nodes, you'll need to create 4 Persistent Volumes

 The provided yaml file already has **4** Persistent Volumes defined.
 Configure them to add more if you expect to have greater than 4 Cassandra nodes.